 Recent and On-Going Research

 This editorial strand of research continues on a number of fronts.
-Currently I’m editing The Cambridge Companion to British Fiction since 1945, and I’m currently editing Modernism and Close Reading (forthcoming from Oxford University Press).
+I have recently edited The Cambridge Companion to British Fiction since 1945, and I’m currently editing Modernism and Close Reading (forthcoming from Oxford University Press).
 With Matthew Hart (Columbia) and Rebecca Walkowitz (Rutgers), I edit the book series Literature Now at Columbia University Press.
 The series is the first of its kind to welcome contemporary projects that are comparative and transnational in scope, as well as those focused on national and regional literary cultures.